OpenIDC/mod_auth_openidc/README.md

    across different memcache servers living on different machines

 For an exhaustive description of all configuration options, see the file `auth_openidc.conf` in this directory.
-This file can also serve as an include file for httpd.conf.
+This file can also serve as an include file for `httpd.conf`.
 - - -

 ####Sample Config for Google Accounts